To serve Christ passionately through self, family, parish and community.

 The Trinity Times - Find it online

-For the online edition, click on this link: November 2020 Trinity Times online edition.
-You can page through this handy online edition for many interesting articles.
+For the PDF edition of Trinity Times, click on this link: November 2021 Trinity Times online edition.
+You can scroll through this handy online edition for many interesting articles.
 In the past, these articles were reproduced on this website, but, now that they are available directly, we invite you to the original edition instead.

 Here are some of the articles that may be of interest to you in the current edition:

 Celebrations and Parish Record -page 2